 3. Review and revisions

-Review time can range from one day to a couple of weeks, but I recommend that you plan for at least a week, to ensure that you can fit it into your heavy workload and busy schedule.
-Depending on your team structure and approval process, you might need to include one or several colleagues in this step, so you’ll need to give them a few days or longer depending on the scope of the review.
+Review time can range from one day to a couple of weeks, but I recommend that you plan for at least a week; this ensures that you can fit review into your heavy workload and busy schedule.
+Depending on your team structure and approval process, you might need to include one or several colleagues in this step, so you’ll need to give each person a few days or longer, depending on the scope of the review.
 And if you do have multiple reviewers, you’ll need time to consolidate their feedback and make your judgement calls, because it will be up to you to provide clear, consistent, guidance to your writer.

-***Note: this step often ends up taking far longer than my clients think it will!
+***Note: this step often ends up taking far longer than my clients initially think it will!

-Also, one round of review might not be enough; after all, you’ll want to see the revised copy and build in time to provide any further input, if necessary.
-I generally build two rounds of revisions into all copywriting project timelines.
+Also consider: one round of review might not be enough.
+After all, you’ll want to see the revised copy and build in time to provide any further input, if necessary.
+I generally build two rounds of revisions into all copywriting project timelines, just in case.
 You might require more or fewer rounds, but I recommend allocating at least one week for each.'Once you’ve factored in your role, you may realize that your copywriting project will take weeks, not days': Help with building your copywriting project timeline Click To Tweet

 Are you building realistic copywriting project timelines?